 If your cables are not dirty, you can perform the test above on your battery using a volt-ohms meter at any time.
 Performing this test may also identify a bad connection as well.

-Lawn Mower Ignition Key Left in the On Position on a Cub Cadet Mower
+Lawn Mower Ignition Key is Left in the On Position

 You may have accidentally left the ignition switch in the on position after you finished mowing.